BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 	<li>Added getEngineVIN method.
 	<li>Added synchronization to Truck Data methods.
 	<li>Added retrievalMethod parameter to Truck Data methods.
-	<li>Demo app only retrieves truck data when navigating to the specific data page.
+	<li>Demo App only retrieves truck data when navigating to the specific data page.
 	<li>API documentation has been updated to reflect the above changes.
 </ul>